craic/simple_tooltip/README.markdown

 be created with the same title but different locales.
 When a given title is requested, the code tries to find a version that matches the user's current locale.

-SimpleTooltip helps bridge the gap between short, fixed tooltips and full help pages.
+Simple Tooltip helps bridge the gap between short, fixed tooltips and full help pages.

-Tooltips are displayed via a [jQuery](http://jquery.com "jQuery").
+Tooltips are displayed via [jQuery](http://jquery.com "jQuery") script.
 They can be configured to appear transiently when a user hovers over a link icon, or to appear when the link icon is clicked, remaining until closed by a click within the tooltip.